Welcome to Yamakasa, welcome to Fukuoka!

 Most Fukuokans are unaware of the enormous work required to prepare for the festival.
 Numerous meetings and ceremonies are held at Kushida Shrine throughout the year, with the major preparation starting from the first of June.
 Members from each nagare begin by selecting a theme and constructing their run float with the assistance of one of the famous doll makers.
 Others solicit donations from individuals and companies in their area.
 Towards the end of June, others help with erecting tents and setting up tables in each small district.

 Each of the seven nagare covers a rather large area, which is then sub-divided into smaller ku or districts, thereby forming the base of an extensive hierarchy.
 The tents set up in each ku serve as the center of all activities for the length of the festival.
 Meetings and planning sessions, meals, socializing, drinking, and sometimes even sleeping take place in the close-knit, familial sphere of the tent.

-For the final Oiyama race, all teams carry their floats to the entrance of Kushida Shrine at 3:00 am.
-The first nagare begins the race at exactly 4:59 am, and has the honor of stopping mid-way through their swing through Kushida Shrine grounds to sing the song “Iwaimedeta”.
+For the final Oiyama run, all teams carry their floats to the entrance of Kushida Shrine at 3:00 am.
+The first nagare begins the run at exactly 4:59 am, and has the honor of stopping mid-way through their swing through Kushida Shrine grounds to sing the song “Iwaimedeta”.
 Following that, the next six teams begin in five minute intervals.

-This year’s race order is: Chiyo, Ebisu, Doi, Daikoku, Higashi, Nakasu, Nishi.
+This year’s run order is: Ebisu, Doi, Daikoku, Higashi, Nakasu, Nishi, Chiyo, Kamikawabata